City of Lakes Waldorf School Available Positions

 City of Lakes Waldorf School values a diverse and welcoming community.
 We encourage people from traditionally underrepresented groups to apply for our open positions.

-City of Lakes Waldorf School is now hiring early childhood assistant teachers to support our preschool and kindergarten classrooms in the 2023-24 school year.
-The assistant teacher is responsible for supporting our play-based curriculum, rich in artistic activity and hands-on outdoor experiences.
-Qualified candidates have previous experience working with young children, an interest in Waldorf education, and are committed to self-development, educational equity, and inclusion.
-Program hours are between 8:00 am to 5:30 pm, Monday through Friday.
+City of Lakes Waldorf School is seeking an assistant teacher to support our vibrant Waldorf kindergarten program.
+The Kindergarten Assistant is responsible for working with the Lead teacher to deliver our play-based curriculum, rich in artistic activity and hands-on outdoor experiences.
+Qualified candidates have previous experience working with young children, an interest in Waldorf pedagogy, and are committed to self-development, educational equity, and inclusion.
+Position hours are between 7:30 am and 3:15 pm, or 10:00 am and 5:45 pm Monday through Friday.
+The starting hourly wage is $17 per hour.

 To Apply: Applicants may submit a letter of introduction, resume, and three references to the attention of the Teacher Search Committee (email: melissamcpartland@clws.org).
 Applications will be considered until the position is filled.
 For more information, please contact Melissa McPartland, Early Childhood Faculty Chair, at melissamcpartland@clws.org.